ctroupin/ctroupin.github.io/_posts/2020-11-27-basemap-cartopy.md

 ## Cartopy

 Let's repeat: `Basemap` is deprecated and we should use [`Cartopy`](https://scitools.org.uk/cartopy/docs/latest/installing.html).
-Their documentation starts with Canda stuffs, we're not using it too much as we prefer the classical `pip` approach.
+Their documentation starts with `Conda` stuffs, we're not using it too much as we prefer the classical `pip` approach.

 ### pip